Stochastic port--Hamiltonian systems: Abstract

 \section{Abstract}

 In the present work we formally extend the theory of port--Hamiltonian systems to include random perturbations.
-In particular, suitably choosing the space of flows and effort variables we will show how several elements coming from possibly different physical domains can be interconnected in order to describe a dynamics perturbed by general semimartingale.
-In this sense the noise does not enter the system solely as an external random perturbation but each port is a semimartingale in itself.
-We will show how the present treatment, extend pseudo-Poisson an pre--symplectic geometric mechanics.
-At last, we will show that a power preserving interconnection of stochastic port--Hamiltonian system defines again a stochastic port--Hamiltonian system.
+In particular, suitably choosing the space of flow and effort variables we will show how several elements coming from possibly different physical domains can be interconnected in order to describe a \fc{dynamic system} perturbed by general \fc{continuous} semimartingale. \fc{Relevant enough}, the noise does not enter into the system solely as an external random perturbation, since each port is itself \fc{intrinsically stochastic}. \fc{Coherently to the classical deterministic setting}, we will show how such an approach extends \fc{existing literature of stochastic Hamiltonian systems on} pseudo-Poisson and pre--symplectic \fc{manifolds}.
+Moreover, we will prove that a power-preserving interconnection of stochastic port--Hamiltonian systems is a stochastic port--Hamiltonian system as well.

 \textbf{AMS Classification subjects:} 34G20, 34F05, 37N35

 \textbf{Keywords or phrases: } Stochastic geometric mechanics, port--Hamiltonian systems, stochastic equations on manifold, Dirac manifold.